Anne Gouldthorpe

 I am proud to have been in a school governance for over 7 years, joining JCSC as co-opted Governor in November 2022.
 I enjoy working closely with the school and Governing body to really make a difference in the children’s education and support the school staff in providing the best environment.
 My professional background is in Human Resources with 20 years experience across public sector and private sector financial services organisations.
 My expertise covers recruitment, employee relations, budgeting, resource planning and staff development.

-I moved to Northumberland 15 years ago with my husband who has been based here with the RAF, we have two children aged 10 and 7, a corgi puppy, guinea pigs and pet ducks.
+I moved to Northumberland 15 years ago with my husband who has been based here with the RAF, we have two children, a corgi puppy, guinea pigs and pet ducks.
 I love to walk along the Northumberland beaches and explore countryside in this beautiful part of the world.

 Fiona Nicholls